Schach Sonnenuntergang Skate Boarder Salzburg Marien Platz Donner Kabob Smart Kaefer

 • CAMPUS AUSTRIA Site collecting info on over 20 language schools in Austria by region; endorsed by the Austrian Federal Minister of Education and Cultural Affairs

-• ABC-Zentrum Sprachinstitut Austria Located in the university quarter in Vienna, they offer a wide range of courses taught by instructors with university degrees.
-They emphasize individual attention and willingness to help course participants also in overcoming bureaucratic obstacles.
+• ABC-Zentrum Sprachinstitut Austria Located in the university quarter in Vienna, they offer a wide range of courses taught by instructors

-• Actilingua Academy They describe themselves as: "the leading organization in Austria specializing in the instruction of German.
-Offering a successful range of courses, our expertise in teaching and hosting has already satisfied more than 10,000 students from more than 50 countries.
-At our homepage you can find more information about Vienna (city map, cultural events, etc), our program, or our "Virtual Classroom".
+• Actilingua Academy They describe themselves as: “the leading organization in Austria specializing in the instruction of German.
+Offering a successful range of courses, our expertise in teaching and hosting has already satisfied more than 10,000 students from more than

 • Studienforum Berlin Offers intensive 4 and 8-week summer courses on language and culture in Berlin.
 4-week courses have a total of 96 hours of instruction, and cost roughly $1,850 [11/2000 estimate]; 8-week courses will have a total of 176 hours of instruction.
 Prerequisite is one year of college German, i.e. you need to have completed at least German 102 or 103.
-They are also just starting a Winter semester program running from mid-January to early May and costing roughly $11,750.
-Cooperating schools include the Universities of Hawaii, Richmond and Rochester and Nazareth College, but any student interested in obtaining US credits is eligible to aply.
+They are also just starting a Winter semester program

 • Wayne State Junior Year in Munich Program America's oldest academic year abroad program in Germany; officially affiliated with the Ludwig-Maximilians-Universität of Munich.

-Scholarship Resources Note that many of the above links will include some scholarship info, but here are some additional places to look
+Scholarship Resources [Note that many of the above links will include some scholarship info, but here are some additional places to look]

 • DAAD [=Deutscher Akademischer Austauschdienst] This link takes you specifically to their scholarships for undergraduate students wishing to study abroad.
 The navigation bar lets you access scholarships for other categories of applicants.